brightdigit/Spinetail/README.md

 # Introduction

-Spinetail is a Swift package for interfacing with your Mailchimp account, audiences, campaigns, and more.
+**Spinetail** is a Swift package for interfacing with your Mailchimp account, audiences, campaigns, and more.

+## What's a _Spinetail_?

+A [Spinetail](https://en.wikipedia.org/wiki/Mottled_spinetail) is a type of Swift bird which shares it's habitat with chimps (such as the chimp in Mail_chimp_).

 ## How to create and send an email campaign